MrSimple07/StabilityCoefficient_Analysis/README.md

 - \(n\) is the number of prompt variations for each question (in this case, 10).
 - The denominator \(n \cdot (n - 1)\) represents the number of unique pairs of responses.
 - The condition \(i \neq j\) ensures that a response is not compared with itself.
+- \(P\) is the answer probability calculated from the token probabilities in the response.

+### Explanation

+1. **Cosine Similarity Calculation**: The sum of cosine similarities is computed for all unique pairs of responses, ensuring that a response is not compared to itself.

+2. **Normalization**: The numerator is normalized by the number of unique pairs \(n \cdot (n - 1)\).

+3. **Incorporating Answer Probability**: The result is then multiplied by the probability \(P\) of the answer, which represents the likelihood of the response being correct based on the token probabilities.

 ### Process